tadeaspaule/tadeaspaule.github.io/content/posts/hc1-landmass-generation.md

 Pretty simple, right?
 It gets interesting when you start tweaking some of the parameters.
 Here are the most important ones:

-- `land_total` - how much landmass do we want?
+- `land_total` - how much land do we want?
 I set this to some random fraction of the total number of tiles, within some sensible range (vague words here since I'm still changing this.
-Let's say it's between 0.2 and 0.8)
+Let's say it's between 20% and 80%)
 - `points` - how many flood origin points (step #2.1) to pick.
 This also affects step #2.2, as the amount of flooding from each point is simply `land_total / points`
 - `expand_chance` - how likely is it to "flood" to a neighboring tile